ilpersi/BHBot/README.md

 For the latest functionality it is recommended to compile your own version as there are frequent commits with bug-fixes and new functionality between major releases.

 ## Notes
-* The current ad system needs to be completely rewritten and is unlikely to work.
 * The image recognition engine can have trouble with high resolution / non-standard DPI.
 If you're having issues with the bot not starting try setting scaling to 100% and resolution 1920*1080 or less.